Upcoming & Current Clubs

 She was one of the funniest people of the 20th century, and one of the most famous.
 We’re going to learn about her incredible life and read her underrated short stories.

-Artwork by Kathryn Rathke
+Art by Kathryn Rathke

 E. M. Forster Book Club: A Room with a View